Left Wing Section of the Socialist Party: The Left Wing National Council

 The majority founded the National Council of the Left Wing and planned to take retake the socialist organization and convention.
-The council members included Louis Fraina, C. E. Ruthenberg, I. E. Ferguson, John Ballam, James Larkin, Eadmon MacAlpine, Benjamin Gitlow, Maximilian Cohen, and Bertram Wolfe.
+The council members included Louis Fraina, C. E. Ruthenberg, I. E. Ferguson, John Ballam, James Larkin, Eamon MacAlpine, Benjamin Gitlow, Maximilian Cohen, and Bertram Wolfe.
 Ferguson was named national secretary and the Revolutionary Age, with Fraina as editor, became the official organ.

 The left wingers who had been elected to the new NEC but had been purged by the old NEC in May held a rump meeting in Chicago, on July 26–27 tabulating the votes for themselves and asking the national secretary, Adolph Germer, to had over the keys to the party headquarters.
 They were rebuffed.
 On July 28 the National council of the Left wing gave in and voted to attend the Chicago convention organized by the National Organizing Committee to form the Communist Party of America.

 Three members of the National Council, however, Gitlow, Larkin and MacAlpine, were adamantly opposed to this.
-They, together with John Reed and Alfred Wagnknecht, formed a new faction, the Labor Committee of the Left Wing with a new organ, the Voice of Labor.
+They, together with John Reed and Alfred Wagenknecht, formed a new faction, the Labor Committee of the Left Wing with a new organ, the Voice of Labor.